preset/preset/docs/src/concepts/preset-file.md

 ## Constraints

-Even though the preset file is like a regular script, it is used in a way that makes external imports unavailable.
+Even though the preset file is a regular script, it is used in a way that makes external imports unavailable.
 For instance, you can't install `execa` and use it directly.

 This is by design: to improve performances, Preset do not install dependencies.
-The preset file is parsed with `esbuild` and the default export is retrieve.
+The preset file is compiled through `esbuild` and its default export is retrieved.

-Local file imports and Node built-in module imports are still available.
+Local file imports and Node's built-in modules are still available.